samuelae/samuelaeschbach.com/docs/projects.md

 # Projects

+## associatoR
+An R package built to import, process, analyze, and visualize free association data.
+See [GitHub](https://github.com/samuelae/associatoR) for details and instructions.

 ## German Small World of Words
 Working on extending the [German version of the Small World of Words](https://smallworldofwords.org/de) project collecting free associations to thousands of German words.
 Participate in just 5 minutes, there are also versions in other languages.